-Everybody knows that everything's bigger in Texas--and this very well could be true for ant infestations as well.
-While the ants themselves aren't actually bigger, they certainly have no trouble multiplying into large colonies to invade homes and businesses.
-Today, we'll be shining a spotlight on acrobat ants, carpenter ants, fire ants, odorous house ants, and rover ants, along with some of the problems they cause.
+Everybody knows that everything's bigger in Texas - and this very well could be true for ant infestations as well.
+While the Texas ants aren't actually bigger, they certainly have no trouble multiplying into large colonies to invade homes and businesses.
+Some of the most common ants in Texas include the acrobat ants, carpenter ants, fire ants, odorous house ants, and rover ants.
+All of these ants pose a threat to your home, and our experts at Adams Pest Company will help you quickly identify and eradicate your ant problem before it gets out of hand.
+Furthermore, we will work with you to develop strategies for ant prevention in and around your home.

 These tiny ants get their name because of their ability to lift their abdomen over their heads.
 They are light brown to black in color and the workers only grow to be around 2.5 and 4 mm long.

-Threats: Although these ants usually live outdoors in nests inside dead or decaying wood, sometimes they invade homes and establish colonies inside tunnels and galleries that have been carved out by carpenter ants or termites.
-So their presence could be an indication that these pests are present as well.
+Threats: Although these ants usually live outdoors in nests that they build in dead or decaying wood, sometimes they invade homes and establish colonies inside tunnels and galleries previously carved out by carpenter ants or termites.
+Therefore, if you see tiny black ants in your Texas home, this could be an indicator that you have another ant species infestation as well.
 Acrobat ants are also moisture pests.
 This means, if they are inside your home, there may be water leaks and/or damage to your foundation and walls.
-Once inside, these ants will make their way into pantries and other areas where food is stored, and sometimes will emit an unpleasant odor when they are disturbed.
-If they have established themselves in your home, you may find yourself face to face with large numbers of them, as they send out swarms of winged reproductives to start new colonies.
+Once inside, these ants will make their way into pantries and other areas where food is stored, and sometimes they will emit an unpleasant odor when they are disturbed.
+If acrobat ants have established themselves in your home, look out for large numbers of workers or swarms of winged reproductives looking to start new colonies.

 Threats: While not quite as destructive as termites, these ants cost United States property owners hundreds of millions of dollars annually.
+Specifically, they are among the leading ants in Texas to create problems in or around your home or business.
 They chew into the wood of a structure in order to dig out tunnels and galleries to establish nests.
 In those nests, they multiply and grow their numbers.
-If carpenter ants are allowed to continue to tunnel and multiply, extensive damage to a structure can add up over time.
-Windows and doors may begin to stick and walls, ceilings, and floors can begin to warp.
+If carpenter ants continue to tunnel and multiply, extensive damage to a structure will develop over time.
+Ant prevention treatments that eliminate food, water, and shelter sources as well as professional extermination will help keep these pests at bay.

 These tiny ants are reddish to dark red in color and they range in size from 3 to 5 mm in length.

 Threats: These are probably the worst kind of ant to have on your Texas property.
 Nothing can ruin a picnic faster than a mound of fire ants swarming out to bite you.
-A bite from a fire ant can leave painful, itchy welts, with an associated pustule.
-While a couple bites are no big deal, several bites can cause problems.
+A bite from a fire ant can leave painful, itchy welts, with an associated pustule that can last for a week or more.
+While a couple of bites are usually no big deal, several bites can cause problems.
 This is especially troubling for individuals who are not able to move away from these ants when they swarm.
-If you are caring for a baby or small child, an elderly person, or someone who is unable to move to safety, be aware of where they are outside.
+If you are caring for a small child, an elderly person, or someone who is unable to move to safety, be aware of where they are outside.
+These small red ants build their nests underground, and therefore you’re most likely to have a problem with them outside.
+Our professionals at Adams Pest Company will initially inspect your property to locate and eliminate nests.
+Then, we will formulate a customized ant prevention plan to prevent them from returning to your yard.

 Odorous House Ants